AnthonyRaborn/ShortForm/cran-comments.md

 ## Resubmission

-This is a resubmission that updates this package to handle upstream changes in the `lavaan` package and matches new suggested formatting for documentation.
+This is a resubmission that further updates this package to handle upstream changes in the `lavaan` package.

 ## Test Environments